microsoft/CsWinRT/docs/authoring.md

 For the `pch.h` file, add `#include <winrt/MyAuthoredComponent.MyAuthoredComponent_XamlTypeInfo.h>`.
 For the manifest, add an additional `ActivatableClass` entry for `MyAuthoredComponent.MyAuthoredComponent_XamlTypeInfo.XamlMetaDataProvider`.

-When using a template for a WAP-style project, the manifest entries should be added to the `Package.appxmanifest`.
+When consuming the component from a packaged application, the manifest entries should be addded to the `Package.appxmanifest` file.
+You will need to right-click on the file and select **Open With** -> **XML (Text Editor)** in order to edit the file.

-Otherwise, follow the steps above for adding a `Foo.exe.manifest` -- if you get an error in the linker (LNK) typically this is due to multiple manifests being found, and `app.manifest` can be removed to resolve the issue.
+Otherwise, follow the steps above for adding a `Foo.exe.manifest`.

-There's no inherent need to create a `runtimeconfig.json`; typically the one automatically created suffices.

 ## Known Issues and Troubleshooting

 - Project reference support (from C++ and C# apps) for C#/WinRT authored components is available with .NET 6.
 Referencing a C#/WinRT authored component by project reference in a C# app is **not supported with .NET 5**.

 - Authoring issues are [tagged under the *authoring* label](https://github.com/microsoft/CsWinRT/issues?q=is%3Aopen+is%3Aissue+label%3Aauthoring).
 Feel free to [file an issue](https://github.com/microsoft/CsWinRT/issues/new/choose) tagged with the *authoring* label if you encounter any new issues!

+- When adding an `exe.manifest`, if you get an error in the linker (LNK) typically this is due to multiple manifests being found, and `app.manifest` can be removed to resolve the issue.

 ## Resources